 How to Cut a Spiral Ham

-Depending on your cut of ham, there are two main ways to cut this slow cooker pineapple glazed ham.
+Depending on your cut of ham, there are two main ways to cut this entree to make it easy to serve to your holiday guests.
 You’ll want a long, sharp blade for easy carving and a sturdy cutting board for boneless or bone-in hams.

 Boneless ham: Place the ham with its thickest side down for safe cutting.
 Use your knife to help the ham fall apart at the natural breaks from the spiral cut.
 Trim any large pieces down to size.